macieksk/Angle-Sensor-Android-App/README.md

 Angle-Sensor-Android-App
 ========================

-Application for Android devices, which detects changes of position of the mobile device, and calls a given number when certain configuration is reached.
+An application for Android devices, which detects changes in position of the mobile device, and calls a given number, when a certain device position is reached.

+Useful for setting up alarm based on position changes, ex. fall of trapdoor latch.